farihamahaldar-beep/DSAI3202-lab2/README.md

          - The middle line in each box is around the same height i.e., all ratings have similar median lengths.
          - The 1-star box appears slightly taller, suggesting unhappy customers write reviews of varying lengths.
          - Happy customers review range from brief "Great product!" to detailed explanations.
+         - This suggests that users with stronger opinions are more likely to provide detailed feedback, which can be useful for sentiment analysis tasks.
            This indicates People who feel strongly (1-star or 5-star) sometimes write very long, detailed reviews.
 Those extremely long reviews (the dots way up high) are people who really wanted to share their experience in detail.

+           Final Reflection

+This lab helped me understand how raw data is transformed into a structured and reliable dataset using cloud-based tools.
+It also showed how data pipelines can be automated using Databricks Jobs, making them suitable for real-world applications where data is continuously updated.